Cornmeal Catfish with Warm Potato Salad

 But when home cooks gripe about Rachael Ray, it’s because those very same quick meals load the body with calories and the sink with pots and pans.
 What’s the point of eating at home if you might as well hit the drive-through?
 What’s the point of cooking supper in 30 minutes if it takes another 30 to clean up?

-This quick supper (might I add, this tasty supper?) is low in calories.
-It requires only a skillet and a spatula, a cutting board and a knife, plus a bowl for dredging.
+This Quick Supper (might I add, this tasty supper?) is low in calories.
+It requires only one skillet and a spatula, a cutting board and a knife, plus a bowl for dredging.

 Now that, home cooks, is truly a winning formula!